 As part of a due diligence program, the Treasurer should review the annual financial reports of key counterparty banks as well as summary reports retrieved from each banks regulator.
-These summary reports are known as Call Reports and can be viewed at Federal Financial Institutions Examination Council's website at https://cdr.ffiec.gov/public/.
+These summary reports are known as Call Reports and can be viewed on the Federal Financial Institutions Examination Council's (FFIEC) website at https://cdr.ffiec.gov/public/.